maggnus/kube_vault/README.md

 ![Deployment](https://github.com/maggnus/kube_vault/blob/master/doc/k8s.png)

-`Vault` KMS service require persistent storage backend for store encrypted and esnsetive data which should be available in HA mode.
-For this purpose was using `Consul` tool which store data to the Kubernetes persistent volumes.
-Kubernetes support different type of storage classes and for this deployment was using `Rook` project which is based on `Ceph` distributed storage system.
+`Vault` KMS service requires a persistent storage backend for storing encrypted and sensitive data which should be available in HA mode.
+For this purpose using `Consul` tool stores data to the Kubernetes persistent volumes.
+Kubernetes support different type of storage classes and for this deployment we are using the `Rook` project which is based on the `Ceph` distributed storage system.